gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 Our preliminary results consisted of comparisons between the raw occurrence data and the SDM predictions for the four following elements: single-species distribution (@fig:singlesp), species richness (@fig:richness), LCBD coefficients (@fig:lcbd), as well as the relationship between the species richness and LCBD coefficients (@fig:relationship_oneplot).
 Two main results emerged from them:
-1) the models provided seemingly valid and relevant results for poorly sampled regions, both expected species-poor and species-rich ones, and 2) there was an association between species richness and LCBD coefficients partially confirming the relationship shown in other studies.
+1) the models provided community composition results for poorly sampled regions, both expected species-poor and species-rich, and 2) the relationship between species richness and species distribution models was in line with previous studies for species poor sites, but the SDM models captured a new association for very rich sites.

 First, the example of the Yellow Warbler (*Setophaga petechia*), one of the most observed species, showed that the single-species models predicted a broad distribution covering